Forever Love (Gary Barlow song): Chart performance

-The song entered the UK Singles Chart at number one where it stayed for one week, before being dethroned by the Spice Girls' debut hit "Wannabe", thus making Barlow the first member of Take That to top the charts with a solo record.
-It remained in the top 75 for a total of 16 weeks, being certified Gold by the British Phonographic Industry.
+Selling 109,000 copies during its first week of release, "Forever Love" entered the UK Singles Chart at number one, where it stayed for one week, thus making Barlow the first member of Take That to top the charts with a solo record.
+It remained in the top 75 for a total of 16 weeks, being certified gold by the British Phonographic Industry (BPI).

 Music video

-The official music video of "Forever Love" is shot in black and white and begins with Gary Barlow waking up alone and looking out of a window which critics believe symbolises the start of a new chapter in Barlow's career.
+The official music video of "Forever Love" is shot in black and white and begins with Gary Barlow waking up alone and looking out of a window.
 He is then shown to partake in a number of day-to-day activities and finally ends up in a downtown cafe where he witnesses all types of love that exist between people before returning to his studio.

 Track listing

 All tracks were written by Gary Barlow.